Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Results

 Although we refer to this difference as \textit{synergy noise}, we emphasize that its sign determines its functional interpretation.
-When $\eta_{z, syn}^2$ is positive, it retains its original interpretation as synergy, which means that the pathways propagate more noise than the sum of their individual contributions.
-However, when $\eta_{z, syn}^2$ is negative, it indicates redundancy, where the two pathways propagate less noise than the sum of their individual contributions.
+When $\eta_{z, syn}^2 = 0$, the total noise is simply equals the individual pathway contributions, reflecting \textit{pathway independence}.
+However, When $\eta_{z, syn}^2$ is positive, it retains its original interpretation as \textit{synergy}, which means that the pathways propagate more noise than the sum of their individual contributions.
+However, when $\eta_{z, syn}^2$ is negative, it indicates \textit{redundancy}, where the two pathways propagate less noise than the sum of their individual contributions.
+We note that a similar notion of synergy (redundancy) appears in neuroscience, where interactions among multiple inputs convey more (less) information than the sum of their parts \cite{Schneidman2003}.
+In analogy, our framework interprets such collective effects at the level of noise propagation, offering a systems-level view of how multiple regulatory pathways interact to shape output variability in genetic networks.
 This formulation offers a natural and quantitative method for evaluating the degree of pathway dependence in noise propagation, demonstrating how parallel regulatory structures affect the noise characteristics of the output gene Z. These concepts are illustrated in Fig.\ref{f3}a, which shows the correlation between total noise and pathway noise, and in Fig.\ref{f3}b, which visualizes synergy and redundancy in noise space.

 We now define \textit{relative synergy noise} as the ratio of synergy noise to the pathway noise,